 Elder Law Associates PA Partner Howard S. Krooks, Esq., CELA, CAP, is a born and bred New Yorker who maintains an active presence in both the Florida and New York legal communities.
 Mr. Krooks has practiced elder law, special needs law and estate planning in New York since 1991, and is Of Counsel to Amoruso & Amoruso, LLP in Rye Brook, New York.
-He continues to serve clients throughout the Metropolitan New York area through his New York office, and has been serving clients in Florida at Elder Law Associates PA’s South Florida locations since 2005.
+He continues to serve clients throughout New York state through his New York office, and has been serving clients in Florida at Elder Law Associates PA’s South Florida locations since 2005.
 He also spends a large percentage of his time working with clients who split their time between Florida and New York and the rest of the Northeast, and the adult children of such individuals.

 We Are Your Bridge Between New York and Florida